 Table 3-6 presents the average efficiency of CACs by utility and six-month period.
-Average SEER has not changed significantly over time for any utility or overall.
+In the time period examined, the average SEER did not change significantly for any of the three IOUs nor for the combined utility average.
 Figure 3-7 presents the distribution of CACs by efficiency.
-Over 95% of all CAC units sold were less than or equal to12 SEER in all periods.
+Over 95% of all CAC units sold were less than or equal to 12 SEER in all periods.